3ll3d00d/beqdesigner/docs/install.md

 File Name | OS | Description
 ----------|----|------------
-beqdesigner_*version*.exe | Windows | A portable, self contained exe which is built using the python.org python distribution.
-The *version* suffix denotes which version of windows was used to build the exe. beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip_*version( | OSX | An OSX app bundle, the *version* suffix denotes which version of MacOS was used to build the app bundle.
+beqdesigner_*version*.exe | Windows | A portable, self contained exe which is built using the python.org python distribution. beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip_*version* | MacOS | A MacOS app bundle.

-To use, simply download one of the above binaries and run it.
+For each OS, the *version* suffix denotes which version of that OS was used to build the exe.

+To run beqdesigner, take the following steps:

+  1. download one of the above binaries.
+NB: where multiple versions for your OS are available, start by picking the version which corresponds to your own OS.
+If no such version is available, try each in turn.
+  2. for MacOS only, rename the file to remove the version suffix and extract the contents of the zip file
+  3. run it

+It should now open normally.
+If it doesn't, repeat by running the file from a terminal/command prompt as this should provide more detailed error messages.

 ### Checking for Updates